Welcome to the dark and grimy world of novelist David Mark

 “Mark’s rich, distinctive prose style and damaged characters compel you to keep reading… shaping up to be an essential crime series.”

-Peter May“Truly exhilarating and inventive.
+Crime Scene Magazine“Truly exhilarating and inventive.
 Mark is a wonderfully descriptive writer and an exciting young talent.”

-Peter James“McAvoy must be one of the most fascinating fictional detectives out there – a true original.
+Peter May“McAvoy must be one of the most fascinating fictional detectives out there – a true original.
 This is an intoxicating brew – Catholicism, travellers, underground fight scenes, the mob – and rumbling through it all like a bear with a blush is DS Aector McAvoy.
 Superb writing.
 A truly fantastic read.”

 Michael J Malone, author of A Suitable Lie“In McAvoy, David Mark has created a big hero with a huge heart.
 His skill at weaving threads of light through the darkest fabric has rightly won him a legion of fans who like their crime fiction to be real and compassionate.”

-Sarah Hilary“Aficionados of the grittiest, most trenchant fare love Mark’s copper Aector McAvoy, who customarily moves in a darkly realised Hull.”
+Anya Lipska“Aficionados of the grittiest, most trenchant fare love Mark’s copper Aector McAvoy, who customarily moves in a darkly realised Hull.”

-Financial Times“As with previous books, there are plenty of grim events to balance the warmth which surrounds the leading character.”
+Geoffrey Wansell, Daily Mail“As with previous books, there are plenty of grim events to balance the warmth which surrounds the leading character.”

 Delve Deeper